NikhilAnkola/DripShip/README.md

 ## Current Limitations

-This is important for honesty and realistic project presentation.

-Currently the project does NOT include:
+The current version focuses on core e-commerce functionality and does not yet include advanced production-level features such as:

 - Payment Gateway Integration
 - Admin Dashboard
 - Order Tracking
-- Supplier Integration
-- Inventory Sync
-- Automated Dropshipping Workflow
-- Wishlist Backend Logic
 - Product Quantity Management
 - Checkout System
+- Wishlist Backend Logic
+- Product Search & Filters
+- Inventory Management
+- Full Production Deployment

-The project currently functions as a strong MERN e-commerce foundation rather than a complete production-ready dropshipping platform.
+This project is designed as a strong MERN full-stack academic project and serves as a solid foundation for future feature expansion.

 ---